5 Ways to Cut Staffing Costs While Maintaining Patient Care

 To streamline practices, implement these procedures:

-• Ensure you are recruiting top talent.
+- Ensure you are recruiting top talent.

-• Start each day with a team meeting and establish short- and long-term expectations.
+- Start each day with a team meeting and establish short- and long-term expectations.

-• Provide necessary resources such as efficient, up-to-date technology.
+- Provide necessary resources such as efficient, up-to-date technology.

-• Standardize order sheets for common procedures and conditions, patient information and instruction sheets, and the intake and discharge processes.
+- Standardize order sheets for common procedures and conditions, patient information and instruction sheets, and the intake and discharge processes.

-• Assign staff duties based on credentials.
+- Assign staff duties based on credentials.
 Specialists shouldn’t be performing simple procedures that can be handled by other health professionals.

-• Identify remaining problems causing delays and implement solutions.
+- Identify remaining problems causing delays and implement solutions.

-4. Hire Temporary Employees & Use Vendor Management Systems
+4. Hire Temporary Employees with a VMS

 The Association of American Medical Colleges projects a shortage of between 46,900 and 121,900 physicians by 2032 and the American Journal of Medical Quality estimates 154,018 nursing positions will go unfilled by 2025.
 If a hospital or doctor’s office lacks adequate medical staff to perform surgeries, physicals, or other services, it loses profit.
 Also contributing to financial losses—and major impacts in their own right—are increased mortality rate, hospital readmissions, and employee burnout.

-5. Incorporate Other Technologies
+5. Incorporate Supplemental Technologies

 The research organization Rand Corporation estimates the healthcare system could save billions of dollars annually if 90 percent of hospitals and doctors offices implemented health information technologies.